Mirror symmetry and Fukaya categories of singular hypersurfaces: Introduction

 where $s$ is a section of $\scr{L}$. \end{restatable}

-Such a homological mirror symmetry equivalence is expected to follow from combining Abouzaid's family Floer theory with ideas from the Gross-Siebert program as in \cite{AGS}.
-Further explanation is provided in \S \ref{sec:gs}: as not all the details of \cite{AA, AGS} are known to us, these arguments are necessarily somewhat heuristic, neglecting points such as local systems, brane structures, and so forth.

-Theorem \ref{thm:lcsl} should be taken more as an illustration that Definition \ref{defn:auroux} should yield expected mirror symmetry equivalences.
-There are however some corollaries that can be rigorously established.
+A homological mirror symmetry equivalence of the form required to apply Theorem \ref{thm:lcsl} is expected to follow from combining Abouzaid's family Floer theory with ideas from the Gross-Siebert program (see \cite{theta}).
+Further explanation is provided in \S \ref{sec:gs}: these arguments are necessarily somewhat heuristic, neglecting points such as local systems, brane structures, and so forth.
+Theorem \ref{thm:lcsl} should be taken as an illustration that Definition \ref{defn:auroux} should yield expected mirror symmetry equivalences.

-One corollary of this theorem is a mirror symmetry statement between the \textit{Fukaya category} of an elliptic curve with $n$ nodes, and the derived category of coherent sheaves of an elliptic curve with $n$ punctures.
-It is our understanding that these instances of homological mirror symmetry were not previously known.

 \begin{remark} Many strategies for proving homological mirror symmetry work in the opposite direction to Theorem \ref{thm:lcsl}: start by proving an equivalence for the large complex structure limit (LCSL, on the \textit{B-side}) and the large volume limit (LVL, on the \textit{A-side}), and then deduce HMS for the nearby fibers using a deformation theory argument.
 While understanding the Fukaya category of the LVL is easier than understanding that of the nearby fibers, the LCSL is a \textit{singular} variety and so the Fukaya category is not defined conventionally but only by reference to the nearby fibers.
 This provides some justification for the difference in approach; of course, one can combine both approaches to gain an understanding of HMS at all points of the moduli space. \end{remark}